Vector6662/scale-ad/Proposal.md

 ## Research

-Summary of "Tools and Benchmarks for Automated Log Parsing": https://zhuanlan.zhihu.com/p/498522888
+13 types of log pattern parsing, also summary of "Tools and Benchmarks for Automated Log Parsing": https://zhuanlan.zhihu.com/p/498522888

 ## Trie-based Detection Agent(TDA)